 What side effects do people experience from histamines in wine?

 The actual reactions you have to histamines and wine comes down to your own body type, chemistry, and sensitivities.
-In fact, some people are allergic to the sulfites in wine, and their bodies would be producing natural histamines in reaction to their intake.
+In fact, some people are actually allergic to the sulfites in wine, and their bodies would be producing natural histamines in reaction to their intake.

 But to break it all down, the Wand Lab found up to 75% of wine drinkers will have some reaction to the histamines (or sulfites) in the wine.